lavrton/lavrton.github.io/src/content/case-study-seat-reservation-widget.md

 </Stage>
 ```

-As I solution I decided to create a special file `layout.js` where I can define all the constants and the functions to calculate a size of any element:
+As I solution I decided to create a special file `layout.js` where I can define all the constants and the functions to calculate the size of any element:

 ```javascript
 export const SEAT_SIZE = 10;